Regional lockout: Disc regions

 The DVD, Blu-ray Disc, and UMD media formats all support the use of region coding; DVDs use eight region codes (Region 7 is reserved for future use; Region 8 is used for "international venues", such as airplanes and cruise ships), and Blu-ray Discs use three region codes corresponding to different areas of the world.
 Most Blu-rays, however, are region-free.
+Ultra HD Blu-ray discs are also region-free.

 On computers, the DVD region can usually be changed five times.
-Windows uses three region counters: its own one, the one of the DVD drive, and the one of the player software (occasionally, the player software has no region counter of its own, but uses that of Windows).
+Windows uses three region counters: its own, that of the DVD drive, and that of the player software (occasionally, the player software has no region counter of its own, but uses that of Windows).
 After the fifth region change, the system is locked to that region.
 In modern DVD drives (type RPC-2), the region lock is saved to its hardware, so that even reinstalling Windows or using the drive with a different computer will not unlock the drive again.

 Unlike DVD regions, Blu-ray regions are verified only by the player software, not by the computer system or the drive.
 The region code is stored in a file or the registry, and there are hacks to reset the region counter of the player software.
 In stand-alone players, the region code is part of the firmware.

 For bypassing region codes, there are software and multi-regional players available.

 A new form of Blu-ray region coding tests not only the region of the player/player software, but also its country code, repurposing a user setting intended for localization (PSR19) as a new form of regional lockout.
-This means, for example, while both the US and Japan are Region A, some American discs will not play on devices/software configured for Japan or vice versa, since the two countries have different country codes.
+This means, for example, while both the U.S. and Japan are Region A, some American discs will not play on devices/software configured for Japan or vice versa, since the two countries have different country codes.
 (For example, the United States is "US" (21843 or hex 0x5553), Japan is "JP" (19024 or hex 0x4a50), and Canada is "CA" (17217 or hex 0x4341).)
 Although there are only three Blu-ray regions, the country code allows much more precise control of the regional distribution of Blu-ray Discs than the six (or eight) DVD regions.

 Since Blu-ray discs are cheaper in America than in Japan, American releases of Japanese anime series are often protected in that way to prevent reversal importations.
-Some discs check whether the country code is US or Canada (sometimes also Mexico) and play only in these countries, others allow all country codes (even those of non-Region-A countries) except the Japanese.
+Some discs check whether the country code is U.S. or Canada (sometimes also Mexico) and play only in these countries, others allow all country codes (even those of non–Region-A countries), except the Japanese.

-AnyDVD HD (7.5.9.0 and higher) has an option to enforce the US country code.
+AnyDVD HD (7.5.9.0 and higher) has an option to enforce the U.S. country code.
 The software developers say users can also change the country code to enforce in the registry value "bdCountryCode" themselves or set "no country code" by using the value 4294967295 or hex 0xFFFFFFFF.
 (Before the change of the value, AnyDVD must be closed, and after changing, it must be restarted.)